avernois/blog.crafting-labs.fr/_posts/2016-08-26-about-phone-calls.md

 And that's awesome!
 I'll probably enjoy talking to you too :)

 There plenty of great asynchronous way of communication like e-mail, phone text message, twitter (public or private message), hangout, IRC, ...[^3]
-Such systems are great we can have a conversation each at our own rythm, we can choose the right moment to answer, no more rush, no more disturbance.
+Such systems are great we can have a conversation each at our own pace, we can choose the right moment to answer, no more rush, no more disturbance.
 That's good.

 Sometimes we'll end by planing a date and time to have a call.
 Planned calls are nice, we can make sure that they won't break anything when they'll occur.